ultravioletrs/cocos-docs/docs/getting-started.md

 &{message:"agent service gRPC server listening at :7002 without TLS" computation_id:"1" level:"INFO" timestamp:{seconds:1723410338 nanos:718373804}}
 ```

-### Uploading artifacts
+### Uploading artefacts

 From the logs we see agent has been bound to port `6006` which we can use with agent cli to send the algorithm, datasets and retrieve results.
-In this case the `AGENT_GRPC_URL` will be `localhost:6006`.
+In this case, the `AGENT_GRPC_URL` will be `localhost:6006`.

 ```bash
 export AGENT_GRPC_URL=localhost:6006